tressc/plants/README.md

 ### Observable:

-The core concept driving the game engine is a global object currently called the **store**.
-It's behavior is loosely modeled off of **Redux**.
+The game engine is primarily built using the observer pattern, loosely modeled off of **Redux**.
+A singleton, called the **store** for now, acts as a kind of global state for the entire game.

 Most game objects have a reference to the store, and can fire events on it.
 Objects can also subscribe to events, in order to perform any number of tasks when such an event is fired.